chirrag03/Design/README.md

 The contents of the folders in this repository are mentioned below:

 <b>Head First Design Pattern</b>
+Summarized and created short notes based on my understanding of the basic design patterns:
-Notes summarizing basic design patterns from the book Head first Design Pattern by Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra.
+**Reference book: Head first Design Pattern by Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra**

 <b>Object Oriented Design</b>
 Low Level Designs for some real life scenarios.